cesarmsk/Crawler/README.md

 To install please download the repository files, go to the project diretory and run in the prompt command: npm install

 <h2>Simulation</h2>
-To simulate please run in the prompt command: node index.js
+To simulate please run in the terminal or prompt command: node index.js

 <h3>Thanks!!</h3>